muratbill/hackerrank_java/README.md

 **********************************************************************************************************************************************************************************************************************************

 Problem - anagram
-wo strings,  and , are called anagrams if they contain all the same characters in the same frequencies.
+Two strings,  and , are called anagrams if they contain all the same characters in the same frequencies.
 For this challenge, the test is not case-sensitive.
 For example, the anagrams of CAT are CAT, ACT, tac, TCA, aTC, and CtA.

 Function Description